AndrewAkinson/python3-therion-analyzer/README.md

 exceptions.
 Currently the only encodings tested for are 'UTF-8', 'ISO-8859-1' (aka Latin 1), and 'ASCII'.

-Another issue concerns the use of capitalisation for star commands (ignored by survex) versus file names (required on unix systems at least) and survex path itself (by default, forced to lower case by survex).
+Another issue concerns the use of capitalisation for keywords (ignored by survex), file names (required on unix systems at least) and survex path itself (by default, forced to lower case by survex).
 Thus `*Begin` is equally valid as `*begin`.
 The parsing algorithm is designed to work around these issues BUT it is assumed that survey names are forced to lower case.
+Also there can be space between the keyword character and the keyword itself, so that `* begin` is the same as `*begin`, for instance.
+Again the parser should handle this case transparently.

 Generally if a survex file can be successfully processed by `cavern`, then it ought to be parsable by the present scripts.
-This has been checked against the Leck-Masongill data set, and the EaseGill-Pippikin data set, as well as the Dow-Prov example.
-A final issue is that there should be NO spaces between the `*` and the survex command.
+The parser has been checked against the Leck-Masongill data set and the EaseGill-Pippikin data set, as well as the Dow-Prov example.
-Although this is something that seems to be tolerated by survex, it has not been implemented here.

 ### Open issues

 * Intercept `*case preserve|toupper|tolower` and interpret accordingly.
-* Allow the keyword character to be specifiable, rather than assuming `*`.
-* Intercept `*set` commands, such keywords are not introduced by `*`.
+* Intercept `*set` commands, to set comment and keyword characters.

 If there are issues parsing survex files with these scripts, please let me know!
 Also, feel free to request additional features.